-There were systems in place for the assessment, management and ongoing review of risks in the designated centre.
-General risks were managed and reviewed through an up to date centre-specific risk register.
-The residents had number of individual risk assessments on file These risk assessments were up-to-date and reflective of the controls in place to mitigate the risks.
+The provider had a risk management system in place for the assessment, management and ongoing review of risks in the designated centre.
+A risk register was maintained which was up-to-date and outlined the controls in place to mitigate the risks.
+Each resident had number of individual risk assessments on file, where required.
+The individual risk assessments were also up to date and reflective of the controls in place to mitigate the risks.
+Staff spoken with were knowledgeable of the risks in the centre and the controls in place.
+Overall, the risk management systems resulted in a safe environment for the residents.